keevitaja/linguist/README.md

 {{ route('people.index') }} or {{ url('people') }}
 ```

+You will get localized urls like `http://site.com/fr/about` and `http://site.com/about` where the last one is using the default locale.

 Switcher is a little helper to get the current URLs for the locale switcher.

 ```